 Printed in Rome, this book was once part of an Italian prince's library.
 Years later it made its way to Argentina, and eventually to Israel.
 The tome is now over 550 years old...

-The National Library collections include thousands of rare books from a plethora of countries, most of which were printed hundreds of years ago.
+The National Library of Israel collections include thousands of rare books from a plethora of countries, most of which were printed hundreds of years ago.
 About 300 of them were published during the Incunabulum period, the term used to denote the first 50 years of printing history, between 1450-1500.
 Printing was introduced to Europe around 1450 by Johannes Gutenberg in Mainz, Germany.
 One of the first books Gutenberg and his publishers printed was the Biblia Gutenberga, which contained both the Old and New Testaments in Latin.
 The book was well received thanks to the high quality print of the sacred text and the relatively large number of copies produced.
 Around 50 copies have survived to this day and they are considered extremely rare and valuable.
-A single page from one of the copies printed between 1450-1455 is preserved in the National Library.
+A single page from one of the copies printed between 1450-1455 is preserved in the National Library of Israel.

 Printing technology spread rapidly.
 First in Germany – by the year 1500 there were already some 300 printing presses up and running in different locations across the country.
 Other European nations soon followed suit: Printing began in Italy in 1464, a year later the Netherlands followed, while France received the new technology in 1469.
 In 1473, books began to be printed in Spain, and then in England in 1476.
 Often, the printing pioneers in these countries were German experts who had studied and operated presses in their homeland, and then immigrated to other parts of Europe to establish new printing houses.